'Piece of lying s***': Woman bludgeons 'cheating' partner, burns down his house

 As Oxenham frantically tried to put out the fires, while still on the phone to emergency services, he was heard screaming as he suffered a burn to his right arm in the process.

-As the violence played out, Cresswell, 57, called Oxenham a "piece of lying s***" and told him to "burn".
+As the mayhem unfolded, Cresswell, 57, called Oxenham a "piece of lying s***" and told him to "burn".

-The January 15, 2021, fire took hold of Oxenham's newly renovated Waitara, north Taranaki, home and it was destroyed in the blaze.
+The January 15, 2021, fire took hold of Oxenham's newly renovated Waitara, north Taranaki, home and it was destroyed.
 What remained was bulldozed the following week.

-While Creswell earlier pleaded guilty to arson, she unsuccessfully defended a charge of assault with a weapon in a judge-alone-trial on Thursday.
+While Cresswell earlier pleaded guilty to arson, she unsuccessfully defended a charge of assault with a weapon in a judge-alone-trial on Thursday.

 "Tarns came in with a bit of timber and started whacking me around the head," he said in evidence.